cocos/cocos-docs/en/components/editbox.md

 | String| The initial input text of EditBox.
 | Background Image | The background image of EditBox.
 | Keyboard Return Type | The keyboard return type of EditBox.
 This is useful for keyboard of mobile device.
 | Input Flag | Specify the input flag: password or capitalize word.
+(Only supports Android platform)
 | Input Mode | Specify the input mode: multiline or single line.
 |Font Size| The font size of input label.
 | StayOnTop | The input is always visible and be on top of the game view.